Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Screen Center Finder: How to Calculate the Middle of Any Monitor

 Finding the exact mathematical center of a display is a common requirement for FPS crosshair overlays, modal dialog positioning, splash-screen alignment, and multi-monitor calibration.
+How resolution changes the center coordinate is covered in our Screen Resolution Comparison guide.

 Step-by-Step: How to Calculate the Center of Any Screen